laixintao/iredis/iredis/data/commands/linsert.md

-Inserts `value` in the list stored at `key` either before or after the reference value `pivot`.
+Inserts `element` in the list stored at `key` either before or after the reference value `pivot`.

 When `key` does not exist, it is considered an empty list and no operation is